• Skip to primary navigation

 Can I freeze this?

 Absolutely.
 Store in an airtight container, like a gallon freezer bag, and freeze for up to 4 months.
+You can also freeze habanero peppers whole using the steps in the linked text.

 How to Serve